 Before the end of the second year of graduate work after admission into the Horticulture doctoral program or soon after the majority of course requirements have been fulfilled, students should complete the preliminary examination.
 In Horticulture, this examination involves both written and oral portions and follows guidelines established by the Graduate School in the Graduate School Policies and Procedures Manual.
 The written examination is administered by the student's Major Advisor.
 The written exam consists of questions submitted by all members of the student's Faculty Advisory Committee, including the Major Advisor.
-The examining committee for the oral portion of the preliminary exam is made up of the student's Faculty Advisory Committee.
+The examining committee for the oral portion of the preliminary exam is made up of the student's Faculty Advisory Committee and any other Graduate Faculty in Horticulture.